Unemployment claims in Pennsylvania declined last week

 The USA TODAY Network is publishing localized versions of this story on its news sites across the country, generated with data from the U.S. Department of Labor's weekly unemployment insurance claims report.

-This article originally appeared on Ellwood City Ledger: Unemployment claims in Pennsylvania declined last week
+This article originally appeared on Erie Times-News: Unemployment claims in Pennsylvania declined last week